ieco-lab/scari/vignettes/000_README_vignettes.txt

 v2- 2025-08-05- rerun for model versions (global v4, invaded v8, invaded asian v3, native v4)

-----------141_plot_AUC_var_cont.Rmd----------
+----------141_assess_AUC_confusion_matrix.Rmd----------

 ## About

-This vignette plots the response curve outputs from SDMtune as ggplots and adds all ensemble curves to the same plot.
+This vignette plots the ROC curve for all models, as well as calculates a table of the sensitivity, specificity, commission and omission error (a confusion matrix of each model) to assess fit.

 ## changelog

 v0- initial version
+v1- 2025-08-06- rerun for model versions (global v4, invaded v8, invaded asian v3, native v4)

+----------142_assess_var_imp.Rmd----------

+## About

+This vignette plots the variable importance for each model

+## changelog

+v0- initial version
-v1- 2025-08-05- rerun for model versions (global v4, invaded v8, invaded asian v3, native v4)
+v1- 2025-08-07- rerun for model versions (global v4, invaded v8, invaded asian v3, native v4)

-----------150_generate_risk_report.Rmd----------
+----------150_create_risk_report_countries_provinces.Rmd----------

 ## About